 What’s the thing that always stays on your to-do list and never gets crossed off and nags at you?

 Scrapbooks!!
 I bought these two giant Moleskin books (they are like the traditional reporter notebook with the elastic closure but enormous) to start pasting in all of the kids’ keepsakes but I haven’t done a thing.
-I keep the books and all the stuff to put in them—ticket stubs, art work, special birthday cards, skiing report cards, etc—in a big bin under my desk hoping for an extended snowy-holiday to get cracking.
+I keep the books and all the stuff to put in the—ticket stubs, artwork, special birthday cards, skiing report cards, etc—in a big bin under my desk hoping for an extended snowy holiday to get cracking.